tburghart/otp_compat/README.md

 newer, not older, versions of Erlang, I've chosen not to bother adding more macros to get around it.

+If you come across issues other than the above, please **do** file them, and I'll have a look.

 _More to Come_ ...